 Free to feel secure, in a life that’s ordinary, and full of quiet wonder.

-A life that doesn’t need approval, or more stuff, or gold stars.
+What I want is a life that doesn’t need approval, or more stuff, or gold stars.

 A life that’s alive enough to offer endless moments of delight, if I’m paying attention.